 Liv: What did you think about the “feces” in the chocolate pie that Minnie cooked up and served to Ms. Hilly?

 Mom: Whoever came up with that scene was just plain silly and took black maids during that time completely out of character.
 No black person in their right mind would handle, let alone cook, feces in any shape, form, or fashion.
-But more importantly, doing something that vile against a white person would lead to them being lynched.
+But more importantly, doing something that vile against a white person would lead to a lynching.
 Trust me, someone like Hilly would not have kept quiet about her black maid feeding her feces to save face or uphold her reputation in the community.

 Liv: Were there some relationships in this film that were true to those times?